Echoes of English: Exploring language similarities and differences

 Muson relates these two types of empathy to Daniel Kahneman’s distinction between two ways of thinking:

-Tier 2 thinking: allocates attention to the effortful mental activities that demand it.
+Tier 1thinking: thinking automatically, quickly, with little or no effort and sense of voluntary control.
+Tier 2thinking: allocates attention to the effortful mental activities that demand it.
 These type of operations are often associated with the subjective experience of agency, choice and concentration.

 It is said that Tier 2 often contextualises the thinking of Tier 1 to inform a person’s decision-making.
 In visualisation, the pre-attentive attributes (below) are how we use vision to communicate between Tier 1 and Tier 2.
 So here Mushon asks ‘can we think of empathy as an additional pre-attentive attribute for visualisations?’ because we do not get to control or rationalise it, but it can inform our more deliberate decisions.